Dear Future Doctor!

 We will also contact you with further details of the events arranged by our medical student societies.
 Whatever your interest, from sports to medical specialties, music and acting, you can meet our vibrant societies at our Medical Societies Fair and get involved as soon as you arrive.

-Some of you may know that I will be retiring in September and will greatly miss all that makes the School such a special and vibrant place, which of course is in large part, the people within it.
-I look forward to meeting you during the variety of Welcome Week activities on campus and to getting to know you through many of our School-led events.
+Some of you may know that I will be retiring shortly and will greatly miss all that makes the School such a special and vibrant place, which of course is in large part, the people within it.
+However, before I hand over to your new Dean, I look forward to meeting you during the variety of School-led welcome events on campus.

 As Welcome Week approaches, we look forward to giving you a smooth transition into University and School life and setting you off on the best foot for a rewarding, successful and enjoyable journey.